conedevelopment/root-docs/core-concepts.md

 ## Comparing to other packages, solutions

-Root is heavily inspired by [Symfony EasyAdmin](https://symfony.com/bundles/EasyAdminBundle/current/index.html) and [Laravel Nova](https://nova.laravel.com/).

 Root is targeting smaller applications and offers simpler and faster integration into your running or fresh application.
-But for very large applications you may consider using Nova.
-Nova has a big community and first-party support since it's maintained by the Laravel team.
-Also, it has some features (Queueable Actions, Vapor and Scout support for example) that we don't and probably won't support in the future.